Jorge Polanco Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.61 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have a 4.60 team ERA that ranks 24th across all league pitching staffs.

-- Kelly tries for his 10th victory when he gets the start for the Diamondbacks, his 19th of the season.
-He is 9-5 with a 3.40 ERA and 109 strikeouts in 106 2/3 innings pitched.
+- Diamondbacks pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- In his last appearance on Sunday, the righty threw five innings against the Seattle Mariners, allowing three earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the San Francisco Giants, the righty went 6 2/3 innings, allowing two earned runs while surrendering five hits.

-- The 34-year-old has put up an ERA of 3.40, with 9.3 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.